 I was working 60+ hours per week, that’s when I was counting hours.
 I was lying to myself a bit about that.

 I was billing over $400k+ annually, that’s what it looked like on paper.
 But my profit margins were shit, cash flow was dismal and I put on a lot of weight.

 Even writing those last two facts still hurts.

-I was in a constant state of fight mode and adrenalin was free flowing constantly.
+I was in a constant state of fight mode and adrenalin was free-flowing constantly.
 My sleep was minimal and I was always sick.
-It was effecting my health and my relationships, some which never recovered.
+It was affecting my health and my relationships, some which never recovered.